-The list is the result of a poll of 252 experts (all within Latin America), who each cast 10 votes for the restaurants where they have had their best experiences during the last 18 months before the voting deadline.
+The list is usually the result of a poll of 252 experts (all within Latin America), who each cast 10 votes for the restaurants where they have had their best experiences during the last 18 months before the voting deadline.
 The list is a simple computation of votes for restaurants in Latin America.
 This means that restaurants cannot apply to be on the list.

 In alphabetical order – Argentina, Belize, Bolivia, Brazil, Chile, Colombia, Costa Rica, Ecuador, El Salvador, French Guyana, Guatemala, Guyana, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Suriname, Uruguay and Venezuela.